AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 ## Things to Know Before You Implement

-* The Adobe Advertising implementation team will set up the integration.
+* The Adobe Advertising implementation team sets up the integration.

 * No additional costs are billed for this integration, nor do server calls result in additional [!DNL Analytics] or Adobe Advertising fees.